 Tips for Including Numbers on Your Resume

 What’s the best way to include numbers on your resume?
-Start by identifying any outcomes for your department which would be considered key indicators of success.
-Ask yourself, and colleagues if you are unsure, what the bottom line considerations are for your department.
+Start by identifying any outcomes for your team that would be considered key indicators of success.
+Ask yourself what the bottom-line considerations are for your department.

 For example, your department's success might be measured by one or more of the following factors: